ArcadeHustle/RingEdge_NoKey_softmod/README.md

 $ ./CipherShed-OSX-64/src/Main/CipherShed -d
 ```

 You may be wondering at this point how exactly the KeyFile was obtained.
-There were bried notes in the pastebin links above, but we really need to go in depth.
+There were brief notes in the pastebin links above, but we really need to go in depth.

 A number of academic articles on attacking TrueCrypt seem applicable, there was so much news hype on weaknesses within the platform.
 How do they play out in the real world?
 How do they impact Sega's implementation?
 Lets examine a few of the papers: